issamohamed/Natural-Taste/README.md

 <br />
 <br />
 <br />
 Natural Taste offers a unique way to discover music by letting the weather inspire your playlist.
 By combining real-time weather data with AI-powered music recommendations, I've created an application that provides a fresh and dynamic music discovery experience tailored to the user's environment.
+The app uses the AccuWeather API to fetch current weather conditions for a user-specified location, then leverages the Groq AI API to generate music and artist recommendations based on the weather.
+This unique approach allows users to discover music that complements their local weather conditions.
 <br />
 <br />
 <br />